Revolutionary-Games/Thrive/doc/setup_instructions.md

 ### MonoDevelop

 On Linux MonoDevelop and Jetbrains Rider are recommended.
-To get an up to date version, first enable the mono repository: https://www.mono-project.com/download/stable/ and then install the following packages with your package manager: `mono-complete monodevelop nuget`.
+To get an up to date version of mono, first enable the mono repository: https://www.mono-project.com/download/stable/ and then install the following packages with your package manager: `mono-complete monodevelop nuget`.
 Make sure it is a newer version of mono that comes